samjesus8/CoolerDiscordBot/InfoFiles/PassiveSlashCommands.md

 ![image](https://user-images.githubusercontent.com/98812930/197410990-74fae665-ac46-4eda-9a75-1dce15f9f5d7.png)

-> **Command Parameters**
+### Command Parameters

-PassiveName - Give your Passive a name, it can be anything you want
+- PassiveName - Give your Passive a name, it can be anything you want

-HP - The base HP value of your card
+- HP - The base HP value of your card

-ATK - The base ATK of your card
+- ATK - The base ATK of your card

-DEF - The base DEF of your card
+- DEF - The base DEF of your card

-Leader Skill Name - Give your leader skill a name, this can be anything you want.
+- Leader Skill Name - Give your leader skill a name, this can be anything you want.
 It dosent have to be one from Dokkan like Pure Saiyans

-Leader Skill Value - This has to be a % value, most popular ones are 150, 170, 200 (DO NOT INCLUDE THE %, JUST TYPE IN THE NUMBER)
+- Leader Skill Value - This has to be a % value, most popular ones are 150, 170, 200 (DO NOT INCLUDE THE %, JUST TYPE IN THE NUMBER)

-PassiveATK - This is the TOTAL ATK% buff of your passive so if you have multiple buffs please add them up and put the final value here (DO NOT INCLUDE THE %, JUST THE NUMBER)
+- PassiveATK - This is the TOTAL ATK% buff of your passive so if you have multiple buffs please add them up and put the final value here (DO NOT INCLUDE THE %, JUST THE NUMBER)

-PassiveDEF - This is the TOTAL DEF% buff of your passive so if you have multiple buffs please add them up and put the final value here (DO NOT INCLUDE THE %, JUST THE NUMBER)
+- PassiveDEF - This is the TOTAL DEF% buff of your passive so if you have multiple buffs please add them up and put the final value here (DO NOT INCLUDE THE %, JUST THE NUMBER)

-DMGReduction - This is the % buff of damage reduction your passive includes
+- DMGReduction - This is the % buff of damage reduction your passive includes

-Support - This is the total % buff of support from allies
+- Support - This is the total % buff of support from allies

-Links - There has to be 7 links separated with ONE SPACE
+- Links - There has to be a Maximum of 7 links separated with ONE SPACE, you do not have to provide 7 links as you only need to provide ones that you know will be active

 E.g: Link1 Link2 Link3 Link4 Link5 Link6 Link7

 If you dont want to add any links please type in "null"

-> **Confirmation**
+## Confirmation

 Once you have pressed ENTER after filling out your details you will recieve a confirmation message with all your details, you must react with a :thumbsup: if you want the passive to be created, :thumbsdown:  if you want to cancel the command